lengow/plugin-woocommerce/readme.txt

 == Changelog ==

 = 2.5.1 - xxxx-xx-xx =
+* Bugfix: Loading of all dependencies in the webservices

 = 2.5.0 - 2021-10-26 =
 * Feature: Integration of order synchronization in the toolbox webservice